Skip to content

 Paul’s Testimony

-The earliest evidence comes from Paul’s first letter to the Corinthians (approximately 55 CE), where he records a creedal tradition that most scholars date to within 2-5 years of the crucifixion.
-Paul states that Christ “was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.”
+The earliest evidence is Paul’s first letter to the Corinthians, written around 55 CE.
+Paul quotes a creed that most scholars date to within 2-5 years of the crucifixion.
+He says Christ “was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.”
 Paul adds that Jesus appeared to more than five hundred people at once, then to James, then to all the apostles, and finally to Paul himself.

-This is significant because it is very early testimony - far closer to the events than most ancient historical sources.
-However, Paul never met the earthly Jesus, his “appearance” was a visionary experience on the road to Damascus (not a physical encounter with a flesh-and-blood person), and he provides no details about what these appearances actually looked like or how they occurred.
-Paul also makes no mention of an empty tomb.
+This matters because it is very early testimony - much closer to the events than most ancient sources.
+But Paul never met the earthly Jesus, his “appearance” was a vision on the road to Damascus (not a physical meeting with a flesh-and-blood person), and he gives no detail about what the appearances looked like.
+Paul also says nothing about an empty tomb.

 The Gospel Accounts

-The four canonical Gospels, written between approximately 70 and 100 CE, provide more detailed narratives of the empty tomb and post-resurrection appearances.
-However, these accounts were composed 40-70 years after the events, by anonymous authors writing in Greek (not the Aramaic spoken by Jesus and his followers), and they contradict each other on significant details: who went to the tomb, what they found there, where the appearances occurred, and what the risen Jesus said and did.
+The four canonical Gospels were written between roughly 70 and 100 CE, and they give more detailed narratives of the empty tomb and the appearances.
+But they were composed 40-70 years after the events, by anonymous authors writing in Greek (not the Aramaic Jesus and his followers spoke), and they contradict each other on key details: who went to the tomb, what they found there, where the appearances happened, and what the risen Jesus said and did.

 The Empty Tomb

-The empty tomb is the most debated individual piece of evidence.
+The empty tomb is the most debated single piece of evidence.
 Defenders argue that the burial by Joseph of Arimathea is likely historical because early Christians would not have invented a sympathetic member of the Sanhedrin.
-Skeptics counter that crucified criminals were typically buried in common graves or left for scavengers, that the Joseph story may be a later literary development, and that Paul’s silence about the empty tomb is significant.
+Skeptics reply that crucified criminals were usually buried in common graves or left for scavengers, the Joseph story may be a later literary touch, and Paul’s silence about the empty tomb is telling.

-Even if the tomb was empty, this does not establish resurrection.
-Tomb robbery, relocation of the body by authorities, or confusion about the burial site are all more prosaic explanations that do not require invoking the supernatural.
+Even if the tomb was empty, that does not prove a resurrection.
+Tomb robbery, the authorities moving the body, or confusion about the burial site are all simpler explanations that do not require the supernatural.

 Key Objections